 To distinguish urban and rural populations in the U.S., a common practice is to use one of the official federal classifications of metropolitan/non-metropolitan (i.e., metro/nonmetro) or urban/rural areas.
-These classifications, however, are not identified in public use census microdata, which makes it difficult to investigate relationships between the urban/rural status of individuals and their demographic characteristics, socio-economic status, and living arrangements.
-The standard classifications are also coarse, masking potentially important variations, and they represent two distinct dimensions of settlement patterns, so it can be misleading to use only one classification (as is common) to generalize about urbanrural disparities.
+These classifications are not identified in public use census microdata, which makes it difficult to investigate relationships between the urban/rural status of individuals and their demographic characteristics, socioeconomic status, and living arrangements.
+The standard binary classifications are also coarse, and they each index a distinct dimension of settlement patterns, so it can be misleading to use only one classification to generalize about urban-rural disparities.
 To address these limitations, we compute two continuous indices for public use microdata-average tract density and average metro/micro-area population-using population-weighted geometric means.
-We show how these indices correspond to two key dimensions of settlement patterns, and we demonstrate their utility through an examination of disparities in poverty throughout the ruralurban universe.
-Poverty rates vary across settlement patterns in nonlinear ways: poverty rates are lowest in moderately-dense parts of major metro areas, and rates are higher in both low- and high-density areas, as well as in smaller commuting systems.
+We show how these indices correspond to two key dimensions of settlement patterns, and we demonstrate their utility through an examination of disparities in poverty throughout the rural-urban universe.
+Poverty rates vary across settlement patterns in nonlinear ways: rates are lowest in moderately-dense parts of major metro areas, and rates are higher in both low- and high-density areas, as well as in smaller commuting systems.
 Using the two indices also reveals that correlations between poverty and demographic characteristics vary considerably across different settlement types.
 Both indices are now available for recent census microdata via IPUMS USA (https://usa.ipums.org).